 None, but at least 12 credits from Level One Accounting would be an advantage.
-If Level 1 accounting is not studied, then at the discretion of the head of department
+If Level 1 accounting was not studied, entry is at the discretion of the head of department

 This course builds on Level 1 as well as looking at Internal Controls to protect businesses.